erictam96/E-commerceRetailerFYP/README.md

 # E-commerce Retailer Android App FYP
 This Android App is for my university final year project.
 This Merchant app allow merchant to sell their products.
 This project has 3 app (Customer, Runner and Merchant).
-You can refer to my github repo and backend PHP is not published in Github.
+You can refer to my github repo and give me your github ID for invitations for backend PHP code.
 Thank you

 # Login
 - ID : r@r.com